fcostin/tcplb/docs/DESIGN.md

    recommended by [a latacora blog post from 2018](https://latacora.micro.blog/2018/04/03/cryptographic-right-answers.html).

-For the proof-of-concept, the server & a compatible client will restrict themselves to option 3, TLS 1.3, as that is simple to configure, and may implement option 4 if time permits.
+For the proof-of-concept, the server & a compatible client will restrict themselves to option 3, TLS 1.3.

 ### Authentication